 But when it comes to things like helping out with household chores, doing something for others and thinking for themselves, I’m afraid that many Singaporean kids fail miserably.
 Their raison d’être is to study, get those grades and secure a high paying job when they grow up.
 And their parents (and maids) will do anything to ensure they can focus all their energies on doing just that.

 This has resulted in many Singaporean kids being rather spoiled, entitled little buggers.
 It’s a problem that will only get worse, as the new generation of parents, many in retaliation to their own strict upbringings, are now coddling their kids and showering them with attention and toys to make up for the fact that they’re forced to study so hard.

 Afraid little Liam is going to grow up into a brat who can rival China’s Little Emperors?
 Here are 5 practical activities you can do.

 Activity 1: Create a bucket list of experiences for rewards

 Okay, we get it, the poor kid spends 60 hours a week in school and tuition, and he needs to enjoy a treat every now and then.

-But if you’re not careful and keep lavishing your beloved with toys and attention, you could end up with a screaming child (just like this one) rolling around on the floor at Kiddy Palace because you refused to buy him that Star Wars lego set.
+But if you’re not careful and keep lavishing your beloved with toys and attention, you could end up with a screaming child (just like this legend years ago) rolling around on the floor at Kiddy Palace because you refused to buy him that Star Wars lego set.
 Buying too many toys for your children or caving in to their every whim and fancy can create serious problems, because kids can grow into very materialistic beings fast.

 Letting your kids experience life is important, especially as so many kids these days simply have no lives, for lack of a more apt term.
 And by holding off on that Nintendo Switch purchase, you’re teaching your child to value time spent with loved ones over acquiring stuff.